Nathaniel Micklem (politician)

 Nathaniel Micklem, QC (20 November 1853 – 19 March 1954) was a British Liberal Party politician and lawyer.

 Early life and education

 Nathaniel Micklem was born at Cookham in Berkshire, the son of solicitor, Thomas Micklem and his first wife, Louisa Deane.
-He was educated at Mill Hill School and New College, Oxford where he took a first in Jurisprudence in 1877.
+He was educated at Lockers Park School in Hertfordshire, Mill Hill School and New College, Oxford where he took a first in Jurisprudence in 1877.
 In 1880 Micklem was the only student gaining a first in British Civil Law.
 While at Oxford he was president of the Union in 1878 and rowed or coxed for New College for two years.
 He also studied at University College, London gaining BA and LL.B (Exhibition) degrees before being elected a Fellow there in 1881.